jokob-sk/NetAlertX/docs/NOTIFICATIONS.md

 ![Global notification settings](/docs/img/NOTIFICATIONS/Global-notification-settings.png)

 In the Notification Processing section, you can specify blanket rules.
-These allso to specify exceptions to the Plugin and Device settings and will override those.
+These allow you to specify exceptions to the Plugin and Device settings and will override those.

 1. Notify on (`NTFPRCS_INCLUDED_SECTIONS`) allows you to specify which events trigegr notifications.
 Usual setups will have `new_devices`, `down_devices`, and possibly `events` set.
 Setting `plugin` might be too noisy for most setups.
 2. Alert down after (`NTFPRCS_alert_down_time`) is useful if you want to wait for some time before the system sends out a down notification for a device.
 This is related to the on-device **Alert down** setting.